Im-Rises/emotion_recognition_cnn/README.md

 If you just want to start the UI app, then just follow the `1.
 Python, Tensorflow, Keras` instructions just below.

 In the case you want to test the models and train them.
 I would advised you to follow the `1.
 Python, Tensorflow, Keras` instructions below and the second set of instructions `2.
 CUDA and cuDNN installation`. **You will need a good GPU to train the models** if ypu don't want the training to take more than 2 hours.

+main.py : start the web IHM (you need a camera).

+prediction.py : set of functions used to handle opencv, models, etc... (mostly used by main.py)

+emotion_recognition/Models/training.py : train the model/architecture selected when starting the script.

+emotion_recognition/Models/common_functions.py : set of functions used by the training.py script

 ### 1. Python, Tensorflow, Keras, OpenCV